Want to travel the world with fellow free-spirits? Here’s everything you need to know about the co-travelling movement

 Whether you’re co-working or co-travelling, the chance to meet new people will transform your life in ways that you can’t predict.
 It’s a subtle process – perhaps you won’t even notice it at first – but suddenly you’ll be faced with new opportunities, ideas or ways of seeing the world.

 “Going with a new group of people just opens up a whole world of experience,” says co-traveller Craig Holiday, who joined Flash Pack in Peru.
 “Meeting people that you wouldn’t necessarily come across in normal life.
 Making new friends, meeting people from different countries.
 For me, it adds to the experience.”

 You can carve out a new community for yourself

 In the old days, people were tied by tight-knit networks that lasted a lifetime.
 Generations of people lived together in the same home, and neighbours were intimately acquainted with one another’s business.
-If anything, it was perhaps a little too cosy and closed-off.

 Co-travelling, along with co-working, finds a balance between these two spheres.
 It’s a way of meeting real people in the real world again.
 You have the opportunity to build meaningful relationships that are full of substance, and that thrive on shared interests (travel, adventure, food, entrepreneurship).

 Yet, at the same time, these communities are fluid and flexible enough to accommodate modern life.
-When you’re co-travelling, you’re constantly making new connections – all in an easygoing, no-pressure setting.
+When you’re co-travelling, you’re constantly making new connections – all in an easy going, no-pressure setting.
 Some will stay with you for life, others will fade away.
 But they will all help you grow, and taste life in new and exciting ways.